Homework

 How is Homework Assessed?

 Different pieces of homework will be assessed differently.
 Subject teachers will always make it clear how homework will be assessed when it is set.
-Teachers will also indicate how homework will be assessed when the homework is set on Show My Homework so that this information is easily available for families.
+Teachers will also indicate how homework will be assessed when the homework is set on Satchel:One so that this information is easily available for families.

 How much time should be spent on Homework?